reidmorrison/semantic_logger/rails.md

 gem 'rails_semantic_logger'
 ~~~

-The gem `awesome_print` is optional, but is recommended to get colorized output of semantic data.
+The gem `awesome_print` is optional, but is recommended to get colorized output of semantic data
+(Hash output).

 Install required gems with bundler